 How to back up your WordPress Site

-Have you ever lost your WordPress site, or maybe you’ve just lost it?
+Have you ever lost your WordPress site?
 Have you’ve been hacked and you need to restore a clean version of your site?
 Perhaps your website just broke after installing a plugin, theme or add-on.
 Maybe your hosting providers servers crashed, or your simply forgot to renew your hosting plan, and they’ve deleted your site.
 Having a site back up should be one of the main priorities when you set up a site, if your site goes down, so can your business creditability.

 Whilst most host providers offer “back up” services, most only create back ups of your database, that means if the files are lost, or corrupted, you can say goodbye to your site.
 To prevent loss of business as well as pulling out your own hair, and put in place a back up strategy for your business, trust me its going to help you in the long run.